oruscam/lspiv-guidelines/Guidelines_EN.md

 ### 1.2.2 Calibration procedure

-1.  <u>Image Capture:</u> Multiple images of a calibration pattern, such as a chessboard, must be captured from different angles and positions.
+1.  *Image Capture:* Multiple images of a calibration pattern, such as a chessboard, must be captured from different angles and positions.
 It is crucial that the images are taken under the same conditions as those that will be used during processing, including the capture mode (video or photo) and focal length.
 At least three images are recommended to solve the calibration equations, although a higher number improves accuracy.
 Reflections and shadows should be avoided, ensuring that the pattern fully covers the camera’s field of view.
 [Figure A.1.8](#figA18) shows an example of a set of images used for camera calibration.

 <a id="figA18"></a>
 <p align="center">